paldepind/synceddb/persistence/README.md

 The SyncedDB NodeJS server decouples persistence from the rest of the servers functionality.
 This makes it possible for the server to use different databases and storage formats.
-It furthermore makes it possible for users to extend the default persistence providers their own specific needs.
+It furthermore makes it possible for users to extend the default persistence providers to their own specific needs.

 Persistence interface
 ---------------------